Ixchiq - referral

 Healthcare professionals are reminded that Ixchiq must not be given to people whose immune system is weakened because of disease or medical treatment.
 People with a weakened immune system are at greater risk of having complications from vaccines containing live attenuated viruses such as Ixchiq.

-The vaccine was already contraindicated in people with weakened immune systems, and the contraindication remains in place.
-The product information for Ixchiq will be updated with the latest recommendations following this review.
+The vaccine is already contraindicated in people with weakened immune systems, and the contraindication remains in place.

 • Some people have experienced serious side effects after vaccination with Ixchiq.
 People affected were mainly 65 years of age and older or people with chronic medical conditions.